On Mount Etna

 The Adventure Parco delle Madonie in Petralia Sottana (Palermo) is something to try.
 The park, inlaid in a wood of chestnut and pine trees, has adventure trails suitable for all ages.
 It would be challenging to go through it dealing with all different routes from the easiest to the most difficult.

 Let’s have fun at the Adventure Park of the Ancient Solfare, near San Cataldo (Caltanissetta).
 It is located in a forest of pines and eucalyptus trees, which was the headquarter of the old sulfur mine “Apaforte”.
 Inside, there are adventurous canopy and archery tours.

-Siracusa is a city suitable for children as well.
+Siracusa is a suitable city for children as well.
 On the other hand, it is the city where Archimedes, physicist and great inventor lived.
-In Sracusa, you will visit the Technopark Archimedes, a scientific and educational structure divided into theme areas.
+In Siracusa, you will visit the Technopark Archimedes, a scientific and educational structure divided into theme areas.
 The Technopark is especially used by middle-schoolers, and the younger children can enjoy it too.
-The park is a few meters from the Greek Theatre of Siracusa.
+The park is a few meters away from the Greek Theatre of Siracusa.
 It is open every day and booking is mandatory.

 In Ortigia, there is another perfect attraction for children: the aquarium!

 There are the puppets also in Siracusa!
 The Compagnia dei Pupari di Vaccaro e Mauceri has a Puppet Theatre that brings to life the splendor of an ancient form of theater, yet contemporary.
 The puppet Museo Aretuseo is in the historic building Midiri-Cardona, a little gem a few steps away from Piazza del Duomo, that houses the Vaccaro collection composed of puppets, marionettes, scenery, tools, and props.